ClearDil/cleardil-sdk-android-example/README.md

 You will need to replace <yourtoken> by your SDK Token.
 You will also need to specify the Cleardil Environment (PROD, SANDBOX or DEMO) you want to connect to.
 Use the Demo environment if you do not want to connect to Cleardil Environment.

+As explained before you will need to specify an Activity class which will be launched at the end of the Cleardil SDK.

 ### Advanced parameters
 - You can specify which type of document is allowed for your clients with theses methods :